hausen8/EasyProbe/README.md

 [easy]probe is a simple probe add-in for the LinuxCNC Axis UI.
 Since it is not more than a PyVCP panel, two hal files and a folder with some macros, it should work regardless of your LinuxCNC version.

-### History

-- v1.1: Removed function to disable all buttons when a program is running due to a problem with pushed buttons remaining in high state after the program started.
-Added a spindle inhibit function while a probe tool is selected with M6.

 ### 1) Copy files

 Copy the following content to your machine configuration folder (typically under USERNAME/linuxcnc/configs/CONFIG_NAME):